-Minimalist Lifestyle With Kids: Small Apartment Organization
+Minimalist Lifestyle with Kids: Small Apartment Organization

 I have been following Alison Mazurek’s Vancouver tiny home journey for awhile through her beautiful Instagram account @600sqftandababy and her blog 600sqft.com.
 We’ve become friends from afar and she is one of my minimalist mom idols.
 Living in a small space and keeping things tidy with two small children in the mix is a next level challenge.
 Her home is so well done and I love her honest approach—things feel natural, not forced or staged.
 This interview with Alison focuses around minimalism with kids and family life in their 600 square foot home during the pandemic.